 Showing posts with label Brand - Asia.
 Show all posts

-Most sales are domestic although the company doesn't seem to release global regional data.
+Most sales are no doubt domestic although the company doesn't release any export data that I was able to find.

 The range kicks off with the VF 3 (photo above - tiny SUV) which starting reaching customers in the second half of 2024.